 Economics Honors Program

-The Economics Honors program is a 12 credit sequence, which culminates in the completion of a senior thesis.
+The Economics Honors program is a 6 credit, 2 course sequence which culminates in the completion of a senior thesis.

 Requisites to Obtain Honors

 To graduate with Honors the students must complete the four courses below (12 credits) with an overall GPA of 3.5 or higher:

 - ECON396 (only in Fall)

 - One additional 400 level course from the following list